circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 Runtime testing involves running active builds with orbs.
 Because the jobs in a build can only depend on orbs that are either part of the config or were published when the build started, this technique requires some special planning.

 One approach is to run jobs within your build's jobs by using the circleci CLI to run local builds using `circleci local execute` on a machine executor within your builds.
-This allows you to print the build output to STDOUT so you can make assertions about it.
+This allows you to print the build output to `stdout` so you can make assertions about it.
 This approach can be limiting, however, because local builds do not support workflows and have other caveats.
 This is also powerful if you need to test the actual running output of a build using your orb elements.

 For an example of using this technique see the [Artifactory Orb](https://github.com/CircleCI-Public/artifactory-orb) page in CircleCI's public GitHub page.